-Well, the secret lies in common sense, Thinking through and experiencing, experimenting with the obvious movements.
-And the result in improving the sound will be fast and lasting.
+Well, the secret lies in common sense, thinking through and experiencing, experimenting with the obvious movements.

 When it comes to bow technique we seem to be confronted with a multitude of opinions, little questionable secrets and virtually nothing sure.
 Most talks are about how to hold the bow.
 Of course there are many opinions, because we not only have different instruments, bows and strings, but we also have even more different fingers, hands and arms.

 Unfortunately the kind of advice about the bow hold is mainly about the teacher's hope that the feelings in their own hand and their sense of comfort and control might be transferable to the student's body.
 This hope is unquestioned and replaces real insight and dialog.
 Virtually every soloist and teacher holds the bow different, and swears it is the only and correct way.

 This article heads into a completely different direction:

 focussing on the relationship between the bow hair and the vibrating string, the very place all our sound is created.
 It makes us rethink, feel and listen.

 To get a glimpse into the direction we take, I suggest an introductory exercise (test):